coderaiser/putout/packages/eslint-plugin-putout/lib/long-properties-destructuring/README.md

-# keep each property on separate line when destructuring long properties (long-properties-destructuring)
+# Keep each property on separate line when destructuring long properties (`long-properties-destructuring`)

 Always add new lines, when property name is longer then 15 characters.